Community practice: Limitations

 Macro-social workers and those engaging in community practice methods may encounter a number of limitations that will make their work in the community more challenging.

 Since macro-community practice is an ongoing and relatively time intensive process, the consequences can be felt throughout the community and by the organizer(s) when projects or efforts are perceived to fail.
 The community may reject or distrust the individuals or organizations involved with leading the organizing efforts, creating obstacles for future involvement in the community.
 Likewise, community organizers and organizations may burnout due to distress and chronic exposure to clients just as in micro-social work.
-However, macro-social workers may specifically burnout on community practice due to unsuccessful efforts or unique constraints of the community, shifting them from macro to micro based work.
+Macro-social workers may specifically burn out on community practice due to unsuccessful efforts or unique constraints of the community, shifting them from macro to micro based work.

 Currently, social workers engaging in community practice work comprise a minority within the larger social work profession.
 As of 2010, less than 20% of students in Master of Social Work programs in the United States have a macro-practice related concentration.
 Those concentrations include: community organizing, community planning, social policy and program evaluation.
 This compares to 56% of students who concentrate in direct practice and clinical social work.
 Because macro-social work is pursued less within the field, macro-social workers can feel under-prepared by their education, unrepresented, and not supported.